 The Wyandotte Municipal Service Commission consists of five local residents appointed to five-year terms by the Mayor and confirmed by City Council.
 Commissioners serve without compensation.
 The Municipal Service Commission develops Wyandotte Municipal Services' strategic direction and approves policies, purchases and rates.

-The Commission meets every two weeks on the second floor of Wyandotte Municipal Services' office at 3200 Biddle Avenue.
+The Commission meets every two weeks on the 3rd Floor in the City Council Chambers at 3200 Biddle Avenue.
 Commission meetings are open to the public and are broadcast on the municipal cable television system for the convenience of local residents.